 Discovering the Origins of Social Anxiety, Blushing

-After over 30 years of practicing as a counselor and psychotherapist, and after a lifetime of receiving many hundreds of hours of private counseling myself, psychotherapy, and natural, holistic alternative therapies, I can tell you for certain that my PTSD originated in my childhood upbringing and early experiences.
-Some of it was definitely inherited as well.
-In my adult life, my anxiety and complex PTSD, was compounded by other traumatic family and life experiences.
+After over 30 years of practicing as a counselor and psychotherapist, and after a lifetime of receiving many hundreds of hours of private counseling and various forms of psychotherapy, I can tell you for certain that my issues originated in my childhood upbringing and early experiences.
+In my adult life, my anxiety, depression and complex PTSD was compounded by other traumatic family and life experiences.
 We tend to attract similar relationships and experiences as to what we were born into and raised in.
 People often marry or attract partners that repeat the past.
 This is how nature gives us an opportunity to revisit our wounds, so we can choose to heal and learn from these experiences.

 I did seek help and therapy in my late teens and a few other times during my twenties.
 But I did not stay long enough with these therapists out of fear and denial.
 This is common.
 Many people quit therapy or don’t seek it at these ages.
 Though what is unconscious and blocking our potential will rise again and again, until it hurts so much that we choose to address it.

 If I could do my life over, I would have gotten into therapy in my teens or twenties and stayed in it until I cleared my childhood wounding, until I was living at my full potential.
 I paid a big price for not doing so.
 I did not seriously dedicate myself to healing my own emotional issues until after a traumatic marriage and family breakup in my mid forties.
 That is when my journey of serious self healing and transformation began.